-Most of the Cantonese speakers in Hong Kong are elders.
+In addition, most of the Cantonese speakers in Hong Kong are elders.
 Although Mandarin can also be used in Hong Kong, you may not want to do that because it is not that positively and widely accepted.
-In fact, Mandarin is not required to be taught at school.
+However, the Chinese government has recently made it mandatory for people to learn Mandarin.

-Have you ever try writing Chinese characters?
+Have you ever tried writing Chinese characters?
 Most of us have already seen written Chinese characters.
-If you are not a native speaker, it may be challenging for you to write Chinese characters at first.
-One of the major differences between Cantonese and Mandarin is the way how they are written.
-Because both dialects share the same origin and have the same base characters, they have almost written the same way.
+If you are not a native speaker, it may be challenging to write them at first.

 Spoken Mandarin and Cantonese are mutually unintelligible.
 What does it mean?
 People who speak Mandarin will not generally be able to understand people who speak Cantonese, and vice versa.

 Both Mandarin and Cantonese speakers have their own distinct way of pronouncing words.
 Nowadays, they both typically use Standard Chinese or Pǔ tōng huà.
 It is the standardized version of Mandarin that literally means “common language”.
 When you come across neighboring countries, you might also hear them as Guó yǔ in Taiwan or Huá yǔ in Singapore.